julien6387/supvisors/docs/dashboard.rst

 in the header part to choose a relevant |Supvisors| instance.
 If no rule is defined for the program, the Start button will be disabled.

 As previously, a click on the CPU or Memory measures shows detailed statistics about the process.
+And unlike the `Supervisor page`_, statistics informations are not hidden in this page because they may have been collected on the other nodes (due to a different configuration) and thus can be made available here.

 .. include:: common.rst